Polymer/old-docs-site/app/2.0/docs/tools/polymer-json.md

     *   `inlineScripts`: Inline external Javascript file contents into `<script>` tags.

-    *   `rewriteUrlsInTemplates`: Rewrite element attributes inside templates when inlining html.
+    *   `rewriteUrlsInTemplates`: Rewrite URLs in element attributes and style tags inside templates when inlining html.

          Defaults to `false` for Polymer 2.x; for Polymer 1.x, or where the Polymer CLI can't identify the version you're using, `rewriteUrlsInTemplates` defaults to `true`.

-         **URLs in element attributes inside element templates are no longer re-written in Polymer 2.x** In Polymer 1.x, URLs in attributes and styles inside element templates were re-written to be relative to the HTML import that defined the element.
+         **URLs in element attributes and style tags inside templates are no longer re-written in Polymer 2.x** In Polymer 1.x, URLs in attributes and styles inside element templates were re-written to be relative to the HTML import that defined the element.
 In Polymer 2.x, they should instead be bound using `importPath` or `rootPath` where appropriate.
 See the documentation on